How To Check and Scan a Website For Malware Infections

 How to check for malware in your databases

 Once you have access to the tool, let’s take a closer look at what exactly you’re looking for.
-The following is a short list of common syntax used by hackers when they inject malware in a site.
-While it is not comprehensive, and may very well turn up a number of false positives, it is a great start when trying to perform a manual search.
+The following is a short list of common syntax used by hackers when they inject malware into a site.
+While it is not comprehensive and may very well turn up a number of false positives, it is a great start when trying to perform a manual search.

-eval: This is a PHP function that attempts to process any string as valid PHP itself.
+• eval: This is a PHP function that attempts to process any string as valid PHP itself.
 It becomes dangerous when user-defined variables are included within it.
-It’s also dangerous as most fail-safes included within the code of an application are disregarded within an “eval” statement.
-For these reasons, they are not only a prime target for hackers, but also a common destination of their injected code.
+It’s also dangerous, as most fail-safes included within the code of an application are disregarded within an “eval” statement.
+For these reasons, they are not only a prime target for hackers but also a common destination for their injected code.

-base64_decode: This PHP function is used to decode base64-encoded text for further processing within the PHP engine.
-Open source applications do not typically have encoded text within their source code as that then makes them not open source.
-More importantly, it’s an easy way for hackers to disguise their nefarious code.
+• base64_decode: This PHP function is used to decode base64-encoded text for further processing within the PHP engine.
+Open-source applications do not typically have encoded text within their source code.
+More importantly, it’s an easy way for hackers to disguise their malicious code.
 If this function is found and shouldn’t be there, you may have found your culprit.

-Please note that this is by no means a comprehensive or complete list, but it does briefly outline some of the most common bits of PHP code that can be found in web site hacks today.
+Please note that this is by no means a complete list, but it does briefly outline some of the most common bits of PHP code that can be found in website hacks today.

 How to check for malicious code in your source code